7 ways to support brain health

 Meet Lorraine Broglie, Natalie Ford and Dan McNamara.
-They are the welcoming faces you’ll meet when stepping through the door of the Sharp Grossmont Hospital Community Resource Center.
+They are the welcoming faces you’ll meet when stepping through the door of the Sharp Community Resource Center.

-One of two Sharp HealthCare Community Resource Centers, the center at Sharp Grossmont is a comfortable space for older adults and their caregivers to connect with other like-minded individuals and learn about the positive aspects of aging.
+The center, located at Sharp Grossmont Hospital, is a comfortable space for older adults and their caregivers to connect with other like-minded individuals and learn about the positive aspects of aging.
 The center provides various health education classes, health screenings, community-based flu shots, and referrals to other health services and specialties.

-Broglie, Ford and McNamara share their thoughts on engaging with the community through the Senior Resource Center:
+Broglie, Ford and McNamara share their thoughts on engaging with the community through the Community Resource Center:

 Dan McNamara, program coordinator: What motivates me is my drive to connect people with resources.
 San Diego County offers a multitude of resources for our elders, and we’ve made it our job to stay at the center of it all.
 Our team collects, reviews and offers tailored resources to those who call us with a need.
 If anything, that connection motivates me above all else.